kaliflowerx3/ZoltriTWserver/rules.md

 6. You must be the race you ally with.
 You must set your pronouns.
 8. You must be over 15.
 9. No PvP logging.
-10. You may only force-tp (Witchery rite or otherwise) someone onto UNCLAIMED LAND!
+10. You may only force-tp someone onto UNCLAIMED LAND, and you may only do so to the same player once a day.
-11. Do not make someone's game unplayable! (see below)
+12. Do not make someone's game unplayable! (see below)

 :video_game: UNPLAYABLE :video_game:
 What this is: